-Distribution and collection system 5-40 years Machinery and equipment 3-10 years
+Distribution and collection system 5 - 40 years Machinery and equipment 3 - 10 years

-As of October 31, 2022 and 2021, the Department had fully depreciated assets still in use of approximately \$1,854,000 for each year.
+As of October 31, 2023 and 2022, the Department had fully depreciated assets still in use of approximately \$1,854,000.

 Long-Lived Assets

 FASB Accounting Standards Codification (Codification) Topic Property, Plant and Equipment, Section Subsequent Measurement requires that long-lived assets and certain identifiable intangibles held and used by an entity be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The application of this Codification Topic has not materially affected the Department's reported earnings, financial condition or cash flows.